JonasAlfredsson/docker-nginx-certbot/README.md

 ## Run with docker-compose

 An example of a `docker-compose.yaml` file can be found in the `example` folder.
-That file takes use of an Environment file which is called `ENVS` in the same folder.
-If that is not to your liking they can be included in the `.yaml` like this instead:
+That file uses an "environment file" which is called `ENVS` and can be found in the same folder.
+If a separate file is not to your liking, it can be included in the `.yaml` like this instead:
 ```yaml
 version: '3'
 services: